iChrOniiK/Config-i3wm/README.md

 save it
 and replace your config into .config/i3.
 # If you have a default config of i3
-cd .config/i3 and put file into this directory.
+cd .config/i3 and replace file into this directory.

 # For Polypar
 Saver your config.